Cyber insurance requirements for Microsoft 365

 What security controls do cyber insurers require?

 Most questionnaires ask about MFA (especially email, remote access, and privileged accounts), timely patching and vulnerability management, privileged access controls, logging and monitoring, email filtering, endpoint detection and response, and tested backups.
-Siemserva covers the Microsoft 365, Intune, and Entra ID side of that list and produces the evidence.
+Senserva covers the Microsoft 365, Intune, Defender, and Entra ID side of that list and produces the evidence.

 Does MFA lower cyber insurance premiums?